Choice-based lettings

 You cannot apply to Hightown directly - you must contact your local authority.

-• Express your interest, once you have seen a property you would like to be considered for - known as ‘bidding.
+• Express your interest, once you have seen a property you would like to be considered for - this is known as ‘bidding'.

-• Review the User Guides for each Choice-based letting scheme to find out more information about how properties are advertised and how to bid - usually online or by phone but some schemes also take bids by text message or post.
+• Review the user guides for each choice-based letting scheme to find out more information about how properties are advertised and how to bid - this is usually online.

 • Review the priority of successful bidders (their band or points) and how long they have waited to be housed.